 The draft Statement of Accounts (SOA) for 2017/2018 was approved for issue by the Section 151 Officer & Strategic Finance Lead on 30 May 2018.
-This is also the date up to which events after the reporting date have been considered.
+The Statement of Accounts were then reviewed by the Audit Committee on 19 June 2018 and the audited accounts were authorised for issue on 24 July 2018.
+This is also the date up to which events after the reporting period have been considered.
+There are no events which took place after 31 March 2018 which require disclosure.